Life in the UK Test

 Study note

-To vote in a UK general election you generally need to be 18 or over, on the electoral register, and a citizen of the UK, the Irish Republic or a Commonwealth country resident in the UK.
-Most people aged 18 or over can also stand for election, though some, such as members of the armed forces and civil servants, cannot.
+Not everyone in the UK can vote in a general election.
+In general you need to be aged 18 or over, have your name on the electoral register, and be a citizen of the UK, the Irish Republic or a Commonwealth country who is resident in the UK.
+A visitor on holiday cannot vote, and being born in a particular city is not what decides it.

 Memory tip: Vote at 18 if registered; UK, Irish and resident Commonwealth citizens can vote.